stanvol1/Fsimulator/ideas.md

 ## Charms

 - "Pocket sized print of 1984"
-  - Effect: +1 Intuition, +3 Reputation
+  - Effect: +1 Speech, +3 Reputation
   - Cost: found at school library maybe (maybe we can make it one of the endings of the school level)

 - "Polished 8-ball"